syedhassaanahmed/azure-kafka-spark-adls/README.md

 This `ARM` template deploys multiple `HDInsight` clusters (`Spark` + `Kafka`) in the same `VNet`.
 Spark's storage is primarily backed by `ADLS` while Kafka uses `Blob` Storage.

 Since ADLS requires `Service Principal` with certificate, we've created a `bash` script to automate entire deployment.
+Script creates a self-signed certificate and converts it to `PKCS12` format.

 ## Caveats
 - For simplicity we've kept as many resource names as `$CLUSTER_NAME` as possible.